serverless/blog/posts/2017-11-09-serverless-guide-aws-reinvent-2017.md

 We put this one in its own header for emphasis.
 All the cool announcements and launches at re:Invent are going to happen during the keynotes.
 You probably don't want to miss these.

 We're predicting AWS will have some surprise Lambda updates to talk about.
 Perhaps more event sources?
+New language runtimes?
 Longer time-outs?!

 # Serverless.com's re:Invent Happy Hour